Seeing Lights in Meditation

 Other lights in meditation may be in the shape of blobs, orbs or small specs of light.
-In my experiences, the spheres and blobs are not usually stationary; it forms in my vision and then moves away from me until it fades out, and then reforms again to repeat the process.
-Other times it moves towards me as if it eventually gets absorbed into my third-eye.
+In my experiences, the spheres and blobs are not usually stationary; they form in my vision and then move away from me until it fades out and then reforms again to repeat the process.
+Other times it moves towards me as if it eventually gets absorbed into my third eye.

 Seeing Colours During Meditation

 If you see colours in meditation—you’re not alone!
 While I usually see white lights, sometimes it’s a particular colour, such as yellow, green, red, orange, or purple.
 While your eyes are closed, the colour can fill your whole vision, or it may be a vividly coloured orb.

 What do these colours mean?
 Many people confidently give answers to this question, but the answers have never been compelling to me.
 It’s probably something we should figure out for ourselves—if it even matters.
 In the meantime, continue to practice meditating, and when specific colours of light come up, observe the situation and see how you feel when it happens.

 Over time, you may eventually experience visions during meditation.
 These visions could be minor, such as seeing lights as I described above, or it could be images or scenes in rich detail.
 Realistic-looking visions usually only occur in deep meditative states; it usually takes me 20 minutes or longer before it happens—if it happens at all.

 In one vision, I found myself in an upscale part of a city.
 I didn’t know where this city was, but I felt it was American.
 It was in the daytime, and I was crossing the street to the other side; After I crossed the road, a beautiful woman with blonde hair captured my attention.
 She was walking away from me down the sidewalk, and as I wondered who she might be, the vision soon ended.
 When this vision happened, I was sitting cross-legged on my bed and focusing on my breath.